uw-datasci/Shifting-Lines-Visualizing-NHL-Role-Crossover/README.md

 ## ✅ Takeaway

-By analyzing performance beyond just positional labels, we uncover players whose roles may be optimized or reimagined.
-Some defenders play like attackers.
-Some forwards could thrive in defense.
+By analyzing performance beyond mere positional labels, this report uncovers players whose roles may be optimized or reimagined.
+Some defenders play like offenders, and some forwards could could thrive in defence.

 As NHL teams continue to embrace analytics, we may see lineups evolve based on performance profiles — not just tradition.

-> And hey, maybe Ottawa wins the next Battle of Ontario with a few bold role swaps.
+> And hey, maybe Ottawa can win the next Battle of Ontario with a few bold role swaps.
 > (*though probably not 😅*)

 ---